-Our digital-printed plate collections are a mix and match of the designer’s archive of nostalgic images from the Middle East.
+Our plate collections feature gorgeous graphics designed by the artist Rana Salam, with stories of nostalgic pop art images from around the Middle East.

 Size: 21cm diameter

 'Brilliant Beirut' 1950-2015

 Seven decades of design